ashishch164/Weather-Web-App/README.md

 # Weather-Web-App
-This is a simple weather web application that tells weather of different cites across the globe. </br>
+This is a simple weather web application that tells weather details of different cites across the globe. </br>

 You need to create an account on OpenWeatherMap(https://openweathermap.org/) website and then get your personal API Key and replaces it in JS code. </br>